ENTRIES FOR THE GLOBAL PRODUCTION AWARDS ARE NOW CLOSED!

 You may wish to consider client testimonials as part of your entry.

-Awarded to a production for creative use of locations.
+Awarded to an unscripted production for creative use of locations.

-Judges will be looking at how the production team made a location(s) work for a film or TV series, whether that is a particular creative challenge or multiple location shoots.
+Judges will be looking at how the production team made a location(s) work for an unscripted production, whether that is a particular creative challenge or multiple location shoots.
 Were the locations doubling for other places?
 If so, how?
-How did they make the location meet the brief and what were the creative and operational solutions put into place that helped the film/TV show producers really get what they wanted?
+How did they make the location meet the brief and what were the creative and operational solutions put into place that helped the producers really get what they wanted?

 You may wish to consider client testimonials as part of your entry.